realpython/materials/python-for-data-analysis/README.md

 A cleansed version of the original data is available in the `james_bond_data_cleansed.csv` file.

-The complete code is available in the `Solution-New.ipynb` Jupyter notebook.
+The complete code is available in the `james_bond_analysis.ipynb` Jupyter notebook.

 ## Setup